taw00/ipfs-rpm/README.md

 # Join the ipfsgroup so you have access to ipfs, the application
-sudo usermod -a -G ipfsgroup $USER newgrp -
+sudo usermod -a -G ipfsgroup $USER newgrp - groups
+# if you do not see ipfsgroup as one of your groups, force the relogin.
+# sometime, for whatever reason, 'newgrp -' doesn't do what it is suppose to do
+sudo su -l $USER
+groups
 ```

 ## Where is everything installed?